AldoArriagaOrta/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 I recorded extra frames driving through these spots to improve the driving behavior in these cases and re-trained the network.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 As an additional challenge, I tested the vehicle in the second track.
+It worked for most of the track eventhough some curves were difficult.
+Extra training data for these sections would be helfpul to deal with the problem.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

 The final model architecture (model.py lines 68-84) consisted of a convolution neural network with the following layers and layer sizes